-3. To edit a stream, click the stream's pop-up menu and click the Edit pencil icon.
-A screen will appear with all of the stream settings available for editing.

-The Motion Style setting (pictured below) will only be available on Axis, Hanwha, and Vivotek cameras.
+- 3. To edit a stream, click the stream's pop-up menu and click the Edit pencil icon.
+A screen will appear with all of the stream settings available for editing. - If you are editing a JPEG stream, available settings may be limited. - The Motion Style setting (pictured below) will only be available on Axis, Hanwha, and Vivotek cameras.